 I started my cooking again by Feb and I wasn't sure if I could manage it.
 Even small regular cooking was a task.
 Somehow, by March I managed the week 1 dishes and knew I will have to cook through April as well when we start.
 With the pandemic, we decided to postpone and I got extra time to complete the remaining.
 However, with ingredients being difficult to source, I completed my final post the day before we had to start.

 Amma knew about the thali theme and planned it along with me for many of the regional themes.
 Suddenly during July, Amma remembered the Beerakaya Gatti Pappu that her Mom used to make.
 With great enthusiasm and animation, Amma recollected how delicious was the dal.
 I guess like everybody else, Amma always gets so excited and animated when she talks about her Mom.

-Amma has learnt all her Andhra dishes from her mom and many dishes we continue to cook albeit some changes that suit our taste now.
-However, she always has the twinkle when she talks about her mom.
+Amma has learned all her Andhra dishes from her mom and many dishes we continue to cook albeit with some changes that suit our taste now.
+However, she always has a twinkle when she talks about her mom.
 A strong-willed woman who raised eight children with a limited resource at her disposal.
 She always remembers how her mom used to manage things so well that nobody felt the need for anything despite the nonstop guests they used to get.